asmaaikani/A03/README.md

 7. Went to version control then git
 8. In the search box at the top I pasted in what was given in my terminal after it printed "path:"

+### Glossary
+- **Branch**: Allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository
+- **Clone**: When you copy the repository from GitHub.com to your local machine
+- **Commit**: An individual change to a file (or set of files)
+- **Fetch**: A primary command used to download contents from a remote repository
+- **GIT**: A DevOps tool used for source code management
+- **Github**: A code hosting platform for version control and collaboration
+- **Merge**: Git's way of putting a forked history back together again
+- **Merge Conflict**: Happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge
+- **Push**: Updates the remote branch with local commits
+- **Pull**: Requests let you tell others about changes you've pushed to a branch in a repository on GitHub
+- **Remote**: Remote repositories are versions of your project that are hosted on the Internet or network somewhere
+- **Repository**: A repository contains all of your project's files and each file's revision history